-There are plenty of exciting shoes out there, but which are best for your running?
+There are plenty of exciting shoes out there, but which are right for you?
+Here are the best women's running shoes of the year...

 We’re certainly not short of options for a good women’s running shoe: there’s so much choice out there that finding your perfect pair is the tricky bit.